2022 Armed Forces Bowl: Air Force

 Air Force entered the game with a 9–3 overall record and a 5–3 record in Mountain West games.
 It was their 12th bowl game under head coach Troy Calhoun and their 29th bowl game in school history.
 The Falcons sported a 14–13–1 record in prior bowl games, and entered with a 1–4 record in their five Armed Forces Bowl appearances with losses in 2007, 2008, 2012, and 2015, and a win in 2009.

 The Falcons rushing offense, at the center of its triple option offense, was viewed by analysts as its strong point, with quarterback Haaziq Daniels and running back John Lee Eldridge III having shown their effectiveness on the ground during the season.
 The Falcons' defense averaged 8.5 points per game allowed over their last six regular season contests, and entered the game ranked in the top 25 nationally in sack rate.

 Game summary

 The Armed Forces Bowl was televised by ESPN, with a commentary team of Brian Custer, Dustin Fox, and Lauren Sisler.
 The game's officiating crew, representing the Mid-American Conference, was led by referee Jeremy Valentine and umpire Willian Steinke.
-The game will be played at Amon G. Carter Stadium in Fort Worth, Texas, where the weather at kickoff was clear with a temperature of 13 F and 20 mph winds that produced a wind chill of -4 F. The temperature at kickoff nearly broke the record to make it the coldest bowl game, but ended up missing that mark by 1 °F (0.56 °C), though it did set a new record for the coldest kickoff temperature in Baylor program history.
+The game was played at Amon G. Carter Stadium in Fort Worth, Texas.
+The weather at kickoff was clear with a temperature of 13 F and 20 mph winds that produced a wind chill of -4 F. The low temperature nearly broke the record to make it the coldest bowl game, but ended up missing that mark by 1 °F, though it did set a new record for the coldest kickoff temperature in Baylor program history.